From homemakers to breadwinners? How mandatory kindergarten affects maternal labour market outcomes: Econometric approach

 If the continuity assumption holds, the ATE (or in our case the ITT) at the threshold is non-parametrically identified given the bandwidth approaches zero, see \cite{Hahn2001}.
 Equation \eqref{KigaRDD: eqn} presents the identification result, where $\gamma$ gives the parameter of interest, $Y_{d}$ denotes the potential outcome (e.g. hypothetical employment) under treatment status $d$ $\in$ $\{1,0\}$, $R$ the running variable, and $r$ the cut-off value $(r = 0$).

 We use the following local linear regression to estimate the parameter of interest within a specific data window around the cut-off of the running variable:

 Y$_{i}$ denotes the outcome (e.g. labour force status), D$_{i}$ represents the treatment status, and R$_{i}$ the running variable centered around the cut-off (=0) of individual i. $\beta_0$ is the average treatment effect of the mandatory kindergarten on mother's labour market behaviour at the threshold and $\beta_{1\ }$ and $\beta_{2\ }$ give the average effect of the running variable on the outcome.
 Z$_{i}$ is a vector of additional covariates for individual i.\footnote{We include all covariates listed in Table~\ref{descrRDD} and ~\ref{descr2}.} We control for covariates to get lower standard errors, which is possible because the covariates (e.g. maternal total income one year earlier) are good predictors of the outcomes (e.g. maternal total income one year later).
 For the estimation, we use the "rdrobust" command from the eponymous package for the statistical software R \citep{Calonico2021}, with a uniform kernel function and a heteroskedasticity-robust plug-in residuals variance estimator without weights.
-We estimate a local linear regression (p = 1), use a local quadratic regression (q = 2) to perform bias-correction, and use the MSE-optimal bandwidth selector where the bandwidth h is data-driven computed by the companion command "rdbwselect".
+As recommended by \cite{GelmanandImbens2019}, we estimate a local linear regression (p = 1) and use a local quadratic regression (q = 2) to perform bias-correction.
+The bandwidth h is computed in a data-driven way by using a MSE-optimal bandwidth (companion command "rdbwselect").